Ludwig Ferdinand Huber: Family background and early life

 Huber, who was still called Louis Ferdinand by his family, grew up bilingual in French and German in culture-rich surroundings.
 His father had many connections to Leipzig society, including to the artist Adam Friedrich Oeser, who had influenced the young Johann Wolfgang von Goethe, as well as to poet Christian Fürchtegott Gellert.
 Michael Huber also had a large collection of engravings that attracted visitors and was mentioned in Goethe's autobiographical Dichtung und Wahrheit, and he became known as an art expert.
-Nevertheless, he was never financially well off, and as a Catholic could not obtain a formal Chair at the Protestant university.
+Nevertheless, he was never financially well off, and as a Catholic, could not obtain a formal Chair at the Protestant university.
 Huber's mother offered regular dinners for paying students interested in improving their French.
-This was not a very lucrative business but provided interesting company.
+This was not a very lucrative business, but it provided interesting company.
 Huber also learned English during this time; it is likely that he was instructed in speaking and conversation by one of his parents' boarders.